prediabetes self care

 For a personalized weight management plan, talk to a healthcare provider or registered dietitian.
 They can create a plan that fits your needs and goals.
 This ensures a sustainable and effective way to manage prediabetes through healthy weight management.

-Prediabetes weight loss
+prediabetes weight loss

 “Strong evidence supports the efficacy and cost-effectiveness of nutrition therapy as a component of quality diabetes care, including its integration into the medical management of diabetes.”15